From heartbreak to hustle — the story behind The Twisted Hippo.

 Hi, I’m Shannon — founder, maker, packer, printer, website developer, technical machine guru and all-around one-woman show behind The Twisted Hippo.

-This journey started back in 2015 with a vinyl cutter on my kitchen table and a dream to take our family to Disney.
-What began as a creative outlet for extra vacation funds grew into something more — adding sublimation, popping up at local markets, and building a loyal community under the name TN Sweet Tee and TN Sweet Pea.
+The journey for a business started back in 2015 with a dream to take our family to Disney.
+What began as a creative outlet for extra vacation funds grew into something more — popping up at local markets, and building a loyal community under the name TN Sweet Tee and TN Sweet Pea.

 But like many stories worth telling, mine isn’t a straight line.